kammitama5/kammitama5.github.io/_posts/2021-6-22-Tuesday-June-22nd.md

 ## RLOS midpoint
 - Yes; it's that time for the mid-point presentation.
 - Here are my slides for today's event with MSR mentors!
-You know if given the chance, I ironically added a word cloud haha.
-Just to get on the nerves of people who hate them :)
+You know if given the chance, I ironically will add a word cloud haha.
+Just to get on the nerves of people who hate them :) Being annoying is so much fun haha (puts on troll hat).

 <img src="/images/vowpalmid1.png" width="600">